mozilla-l10n/localizer-documentation/tools/pontoon/resources.md

-# Resources for Translating in Pontoon
+# Resources for translating in Pontoon

 Coming soon